 Who is Eligible for the Autism Scholarship?

-At our discretion, we may require evidence of your ASD diagnosis.
+- At the discretion of the firm, we may require evidence of your diagnosis.

-Information which you send us becomes our property.
-We do not sell the information or generally provide it to other parties.
-We do, however, reserve the right to utilize the information in connection with publicizing either this scholarship or the scholarship program of the Law Offices of David A. Black.
+When you submit information to our firm, that information becomes our property.
+We do not sell the information or provide it to others except as may be necessary or advisable in connection with the scholarship process.
+In addition, we may utilize the information to publicize this scholarship, the scholarship program or activities of the Law Offices of David A. Black.

 Inquiries Concerning the Scholarship